scoconno/scoconno.github.io/metaphysics/relat/notes.md

 > SOC.: This, now, is certainly no ordinary theory—I mean the theory that there is nothing which in itself is just one thing: nothing which you could rightly call anything or any kind of thing.
 If you call a thing large, it will reveal itself as small, and if you call it heavy, it is liable to appear light, and so on with everything, **because nothing is anything or any kind of thing.
 Rather, the things of which we naturally say that they ‘are’, are in process of coming to be, as the result of movement and change and blending with one another.
 We are wrong when we say they ‘are’, since nothing ever is, but everything is coming to be.
 (152d2–e1)**

 A secret doctrine!
 Socrates here attributes to Protagoras a radical theory of flux, a theory that was most famously defended by Heraclitus.
 You might have heard of him if you ever heard someone say that you cannot step in the same river twice.
 Heraclitus supposedly used that claim to illustrate his overall metaphysical picture: everything is in a constant state of change.
 That everything is constantly changing may seem an innocent claim.
 Consider your age.
 By convention, we may say that you are 21 years of age.
 But, really, you are 21 years, X number of days, and Y number of hours, and Z number of minutes of age.
 Your age is constantly increasing.
 You are never the exact same age from one moment to the next.
 If you were to calculate your weight down to the atomic level, your weight would also change from one moment to the next.
 How about being still?
 If you are currently sitting right now, are you truly at rest?
 No!
 Of course, you are at rest in relation to the room.
 But our planet is hurtling through the solar system at dramatic speeds.
 It is also rotating round its axis.
 So, we are never truly not moving.
+Socrates presents some similar reasons as follows:

 > You see, there is good enough evidence for this theory that being (what passes for such) and becoming are a product of motion, while not-being and passing-away result from a state of rest.
 There is evidence for it in the fact that heat or fire, which presumably generates and controls everything else, is itself generated out of movement and friction-these being motions.
 Or am I wrong in saying these are the original sources of fire?
 (153a).

 > And isn't it also true that bodily condition deteriorates with rest and idleness?
 While by exertion and motion it can be preserved for a long time?

 ## Some examples

+The radical flux doctrine does not merely claim that each object is changing in respect of *some* properties.
+It claims that there is no property that an object isn't changing in respect of.
+That's a much more radical claim.
+The argument for it seems to be by case.
+We start from simple observations that objects are changing in some ways and then add more and more cases.
+Here are some of the important ones:

 > SOC.: Well now, suppose that Protagoras, or anyone else, asks you this: ‘Theaetetus, is there any way in which something can become larger or more numerous, other than by undergoing increase What will you answer?